BOHICA-LABS/BLAOS-Admin-Deployment/README.md

 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-This project orchestrates the deployment of a BLOAS based kubernetes cluster.
+This project orchestrates the deployment of the administrative layer in a BLOAS based kubernetes cluster.

 ### Built With